thangdnsf/Audio-command-recognition/README.md

 We use 80% of our dataset to train model, 20% dataset to test and measure the accuracy of approaches.
 During training, we augment data to variety of situations dataset like pitch, shift, stretch, ignore noise,...

 The best results base on F1 score, when we use DTW is 83%, PCA + KNN is 91% and CNN is 89%.
-We also evaluate independently on own dataset (~ 40 files) from native accent and Vietnamnese accent with DTW is 79%, PCA + KNN is 95% and CNN is 79%.
+We also evaluate independently on own dataset (~ 40 files) from native accent and Vietnamnese accent speakers with DTW is 79%, PCA + KNN is 95% and CNN is 79%.

 ### Struct of project.
 - [Our report](report/report.pdf)